MicrosoftDocs/powerbi-docs/powerbi-docs/service-premium-connect-tools.md

 Power BI Premium workspaces and datasets at the 1500 and higher compatibility level support open-platform connectivity from Microsoft and third-party client applications and tools by using an *XMLA endpoint*.

 > [!NOTE]
 > This feature is in **Preview**.
-When in Preview, certain functionality and documentation is limited.
+Certain functionality and documentation is limited.
 Features in Preview should not be used in a production environment.
 Refer to the [Microsoft Online Services Terms (OST)](https://www.microsoft.com/licensing/product-licensing/products?rtc=1) for details.

 ## What's an XMLA endpoint?

 Power BI Premium uses the [XML for Analysis](https://docs.microsoft.com/bi-reference/xmla/xml-for-analysis-xmla-reference) (XMLA) protocol for communications between client applications and the engine that manages your Power BI workspaces and datasets.
 These communications are through what are commonly referred to as XMLA endpoints.
 XMLA is the same communication protocol used by the Microsoft Analysis Services engine, which under the hood, runs Power BI's semantic modeling, governance, lifecycle, and data management.

 By default, *read-only* connectivity using the endpoint is enabled for the **Datasets workload** in a capacity.
 With read-only, data visualization applications and tools can be used to query dataset model data, metadata, events, and schema. *Read-write* operations using the endpoint can be enabled providing additional dataset management, governance, advanced semantic modeling, debugging, and monitoring.
-With read-write enabled, Power BI Premium datasets have parity with Azure Analysis Services and SQL Server Analysis Services enterprise grade tools and processes.
+With read-write enabled, Power BI Premium datasets have more parity with Azure Analysis Services and SQL Server Analysis Services  enterprise grade tabular modeling tools and processes.

 ## Data modeling and management tools